sdawood/dynamo-update-expression/README.md

                'Terrible product!
 Do no buy this.'
            ]
        },
-       comment: 'This product sells out quicly during the summer', 'Safety.Warning': 'Always wear a helmet' // attribute name with `.` };
+       comment: 'This product sells out quickly during the summer', 'Safety.Warning': 'Always wear a helmet' // attribute name with `.` };
   ```